ak8000/Comment-Generator/README.md

-# Google Colab Project: Automated Comment and Tweet Generator Using OpenAI API
+# Automated Comment and Tweet Generator Using OpenAI API

 ## **Introduction**